How We Measure Success For eCommerce Email?

 If you can retain many customers and keep them engaged through your content, it will validate a lot of the work you’re doing on the email side.
 It will prove that you are successful in building effective automations and flows.
 You will see both of those growing in conjunction with each other, guaranteeing successful marketing performance.

-As you can see, every business has some seasonality, so you should be prepared for every kind of season in your industry.
+As you can see, every business has some seasonality.
+You should be prepared for every kind of season in your industry.
 For instance, as shown, February is a slow month for this business, and if you’d be aware of that beforehand, you should not lose your mind worrying over low performance this month.
 Instead, you should be using slow months experimenting and exploring new ideas and content, then using insights from those works and incorporating them into the things you are doing in the busy months.

 We like to think of marketers as farmers; you will plant and grow in the slower months and then harvest during the busy seasons.